 “What Happens if you can’t make it?”

 All professional photographers should have an instant answer to this question.
-I, for example, have an Associate Photographer who will step in if something terrible happened and I got run over by a bus.
+I, for example, have a team of Associate Photographers who will step in if something terrible happened and I got run over by a bus.

 If they are slow to answer or seem waffly, they don’t have a back-up plan.

 4/ Listen to how many times your prospective photographer uses the word “I”.

 Your wedding photography ultimately needs to be about what YOU want and what’s important to YOU.
 All photographers like to talk about / summarise their style (I have to control myself when you get me on ‘natural storytelling’ and why I love it).
 BUT….they need to reign it in and be interested in what you would like captured and what is important to you.
 Otherwise you’re not going to be happy with your photos.
 And that beyond sucks.

 Choose someone who wants to listen to what you want.

 Sadly, photography attracts certain sausages who like to play their own tune and get carried away with their artistic vision.

 I always emphasis at my pre-meetings when my couples take me around their venue, “Show me what you love about this place”.
 Of course I’ll make recommendations or suggestions because that’s a valid part of my job too.
 But your photographer, needs to be wanting above all things to keep you happy and not put their artistic interpretation first.